-The choir has close links with Grayswood School and invites those children, and any from the congregation, to join the 'Song Squad' and sing with the choir at the 4th Sunday All Age Family Worship Service, when percussion instruments, including chime bars, are often used and a music group of mixed instruments plays.
-The choir is also frequently asked to sing at weddings at All Saints.
+The choir has close links with Grayswood School and invites those children, and any from the congregation, to join the 'Song Squad' and sing with the choir at services, when percussion instruments, including chime bars, are often used and a music group of mixed instruments plays.
+The choir is also frequently asked to sing at weddings and funerals at All Saints.

 The choir is always pleased to welcome new members, so if you are interested, please contact the Church Office for further information.

 Jean White, our resident organist, has served since 1954.
 We are also fortunate to have a number of sub-organists who play on a regular basis and contribute to the regular Sunday services and weddings.

 The organ was built in 1925 by Wm Hill and Son and Norman Beard Ltd. London.
 It was restored in 1993 following an appeal to the congregation.
 The overhaul which cost some £8000 and took more than six weeks to complete, was entirely funded through concerts, dinners and the generosity of the congregation.